jreinhardt/handkerchief/README.md

   [GitHub API docs](https://developer.github.com/v3/repos/)
 * issues: a list of dictionaries containing issue data, see [GitHub API docs](https://developer.github.com/v3/issues/).
-Each issue has an additional field 'comments_list' with a list of all comments (see [GitHub API docs](https://developer.github.com/v3/issues/comments)) for this issue.
+Each issue has an additional fields 'labelnames' with a list of all labels and  'comments_list' with a list of all comments (see
+  [GitHub API docs](https://developer.github.com/v3/issues/comments)) for this issue.
 The comment data is augmented by a string in `comment['user']['avatar_class']` which contains a css class that sets the